gyan-sharma/sm-doc/introduction.md

 5. **Security & compliance** (private key management, token-based authentication)
 6. **Deployment & scaling** (packaging your app for production)

-## B. Detailed steps

-Below is a deeper look at each phase, plus a **Brief Step-by-Step Guide** to help you create a working blockchain app quickly.
+**Brief Step-by-Step Guide** to help you create a working blockchain app quickly.

 ### 1. Lay the foundation
 Use the **Blockchain Network Manager** to configure a public (e.g., Ethereum) or private (e.g., Besu, Quorum, Fabric) network.
 Deploy **Blockchain Nodes**—validating for consensus, non-validating for load distribution.
 Add a **Blockchain Load Balancer** to handle traffic and set up the **Transaction Signer** for secure transaction submissions.
 Finally, confirm everything is operational in the **Blockchain Explorer**.